NetApp/harvest/docs/architecture/rest-strategy.md

 ## Harvest API Transition

-By default, Harvest will use ZAPIs until ONTAP version `9.12.1`.
-Beginning with ONTAP `9.12.1` and after, Harvest will default to REST.
+Harvest attempts to use the collector defined in your `harvest.yml` config file.

+When specifying the ZAPI collector, Harvest will use the ZAPI protocol unless the cluster no longer speaks Zapi, in which cause, Harvest will switch to REST.

+If you specify the REST collector, Harvest will use the REST protocol.

 Harvest includes a full set of REST templates that export identical metrics as the included ZAPI templates.
-No changes to dashboards or downstream metric-consumers will be required.
+No changes to dashboards or downstream metric-consumers should be required.
 See [below](#ive-added-counters-to-existing-zapi-templates-will-those-counters-work-in-rest) if you have added metrics to the Harvest out-of-the-box templates.